French History (journal)

 French History is a journal published by the Oxford University Press on behalf of The Society for the Study of French History.

 Overview

-It was founded in 1987 by Richard Bonney.

-Its current editors are Malcolm Crook and Julian Wright
+Richard Bonney is founding editor in 1987.
+Its current editors are Tom Hamilton and Claire Eldridge.

-It is published four times a year (in March, June, September and December) and features articles covering the entire chronological range of French history.
+It is published four times a year and features articles covering the chronological range from Early Middle Ages to the Contemporary French history.